JorgePe/ev3-mqtt-micropython/README.md

 # ev3-mqtt-micropython
 Using LEGO MINDSTORMS EV3 MicroPyhton with MQTT

 LEGO MicroPyhton release for MINDSTORMS EV3 includes 'umqtt.simple' and 'umqtt.robust' modules.
-This allows us to integrate our EV3 brick on a IoT environment through MQTT.
+This allows us to integrate our EV3 brick on a IoT environment through MQTT (over Wi-Fi).
 No need to dig into SSH or shell commands - just a Pyhton IDE that can connect to the EV3 is required, like the Visual Studio Code with the LEGO EV3 MicroPython extension.

 We just need to import the required module, instantiate a MQTTClient and connect it to a MQTT broker: